aaronjeter/pokecrystal/README.md

   Gyms:

     Johto Gym leaders rebalanced
-    Johto Gym leaders and trainers (through Bugsy atm) are available for rematch Johto Gym Guides heal your party
+    Johto Gym leaders and trainers are available for rematch Johto Gym Guides heal your party